-Apple AR – Will Apple Rewrite What We Expect from AR Glasses
+Apple AR – Will Apple Vision Pro Rewrite What We Expect from AR Glasses

 Apple rewrote the playbook when they released what we expected from mobile phones.
-Back in 2007, Steve Jobs publicly announced the iPhone at a MacWorld conference and it changed everything.
+In 2007, Steve Jobs publicly announced the iPhone at a MacWorld conference, which changed everything.
 Mobile phones were not new.
-But Apple created a magical experience and everyone wanted one!
-Back then members of our team were developing Apps for J2ME devices and frankly, the hardware was boring and not magical.
+But Apple created a magical experience, and everyone wanted one!
+Back then, our team members were developing Apps for J2ME devices, and frankly, the hardware was boring and not magical.
 Then Apple rocked the industry by launching a development platform and a store for developers to distribute and sell their Apps.
 Apple changed the mobile world.
 With the rumors of an AR device, can they change the world again?

 Apple is rumored to have a secret research unit with hundreds of employees working on AR and VR and exploring ways the emerging technologies could be used in future Apple products.

-Apple’s current AR technology stack is by far, the most impressive and Groove Jones was an early adapter.
-Check out the work we did using the Beta version of ARKit, that we built with American Airlines back in 2017.
-(Fun fact – Groove Jones co-founder Dan Ferguson helped create the first American Airlines mobile App back in 2010.)
+Apple’s current AR technology stack is the most impressive, and Groove Jones was an early adapter.
+Check out the work we did using the Beta version of ARKit, which we built with American Airlines in 2017.
+(Fun fact – Groove Jones co-founder Dan Ferguson helped create the first American Airlines mobile App in 2010.)

 American Airlines AR Wayfinding case study – https://www.groovejones.com/american_airlines_arkit/